Why being Frictionless Is Important for Mobile App Development

 The Importance of a Frictionless Mobile App

 According to Oberlo, in 2021, the number of online shoppers has risen to 2.4 billion.
 To put that into perspective, that’s roughly 27% of the world’s population.
 27% of the world’s population are now not experiencing face-to-face customer service, or they’re experiencing it at a significantly lower rate.
-However, the ‘in-person’ standards we hold for these services (such as a polite demeanor, efficient service, empathetic character, adequate complaints system) haven’t gone with it.
+However, the ‘in-person’ standards we hold for these services (such as a polite demeanor, efficient service, empathetic character, and adequate complaints system) haven’t gone with it.
 Instead, they’re just adjusting to the online world.
 This means businesses need to implement these things in virtual settings (and incorporate new systems) to ensure frictionless operations.

 This starts from the ground up with mobile app development.
 When you’re developing an app, you’ll need to switch your focus to things like: